learn-co-curriculum/looping-introduction/README.md

 **Loops**, however, allow us to tell our program to do the same thing over and over with just a few simple, clear, and easy to understand lines.

 There are a number of different looping constructs available to us.
 In other words, there are a few different types of looping methods and implementation that we will learn.
-The basic principle, though, is that looping allows to to **abstract** away the actual mechanics of enacting the same, or similar, lines of code a certain number of times.
+The basic principle, though, is that looping allows us to **abstract** away the actual mechanics of enacting the same, or similar, lines of code a certain number of times.
 Instead of explicitly telling our program to `puts` out a phrase ten times, we can use a loop like this one:

 ```ruby
 10.times do